Maximal spreading of impacting viscoelastic droplets: Abstract

 \section{Abstract}

-Droplet impact and spreading on solid substrates are well understood for Newtonian fluids, yet how viscoelasticity alone modifies the maximal spreading remains unclear.
-To discern the physical mechanisms governing the spreading dynamics, we present a simplified theoretical model, validated by impact experiments, to quantify how fluid elasticity modifies the maximal spreading of impacting droplets.
-Experiments were performed using fluids within a narrow range of viscosity and surface tension, but varying relaxation time.
-While following similar asymptotic scalings as Newtonian droplets, the maximum diameter for viscoelastic droplets exhibits a clear deviation from Newtonian behaviour only when the Deborah number is of order unity.
-The maximum spread diameter is reduced by as much as 40\% from the expected value for Newtonian fluid.
-These results support the central prediction of our model: an extension of classical energy balance that incorporates viscoelastic effects through a single correction factor.
-The model captures the observed reduction in maximal spreading and predicts both the location and magnitude of the most substantial viscoelastic effects, providing a basis for extending impact models beyond purely Newtonian fluids.
+{Droplet impact and spreading on solid substrates are well understood for Newtonian fluids, yet how viscoelasticity alone modifies the maximal spreading remains unclear.
+To identify the mechanisms governing the spreading dynamics, we conducted impact experiments and measured the maximal spreading diameter to quantify how fluid elasticity modifies the maximal spreading of impacting droplets.
+Experiments were performed using fluids within a narrow range of viscosity and surface tension, but with varying relaxation times.
+For a wide range of conditions, viscoelastic droplets follow a similar behavior as Newtonian ones; however, their maximal spreading diameter is significantly reduced compared with the Newtonian behavior when the Deborah number is of order unity.
+These observations are rationalized by incorporating the viscoelastic effects into a classical energy balance model.
+The scaling argument obtained from this model explains the reported reduction in maximal spreading and identifies the range of fluid properties for which the strongest viscoelastic effects emerge.}